-In addition the Company has agreed with Mr Ian Levy as Managing Director in providing the services to the Company at an agreed rate of \$250,000 for the year 2019.
-The amount is payable to Mr Ian Levy for his services rendered in 2019 and 2018.
+In addition the Company has agreed with Mr Ian Levy as Managing Director in providing the services to the Company at an agreed rate of \$250,000 for the year 2020.
+The shares issued during 2020 had been issued to Mr Ian Levy for his services rendered in 2019.